How can I contact you to ask a question or to make an appointment?

 Ever since I was a kid, I've loved to document things through photographs.
 So I've always owned some type of camera.
 Prior to 2007, I had a point-and-shoot that I would take with me everywhere, but I hated how little control I had over the photos.
 In April 2007, I bought a slightly-used DSLR from a friend and just experimented for about a year.
 I was mostly taking pictures of improv shows at the time for fun.
 I didn't intend to do it for a living – I just enjoyed it.
 As a student at the Upright Citizens Brigade Theatre, I was there all the time with my camera.
 Performers and students started asking me for headshots, and it took off from there.

 Since then, I've taken headshots of hundreds of actors and comedians from all over NYC.
-I've also taken headshots in Washington, D.C., Burlington, VT, and in my new home of Los Angeles!
+I've also taken headshots in Washington, D.C., Burlington, VT, and Los Angeles.

 Can I meet with you beforehand to talk to you in person?